U.S. opens probe into Tesla's Autopilot over emergency vehicle crashes - Up News Info

 KEY CONCERNS

-NHTSA, he suggested, “has been far too deferential and timid, particularly with respect to Tesla.”
+NHTSA, he said, “has been far too deferential and timid, particularly with respect to Tesla.”

-One of the 11 crashes NHTSA cited was a January 2018 crash into a parked fire truck in California.
-NTSB said the system’s design “permitted the driver to disengage from the driving task,” in the Culver City, California, crash.

-NHTSA said Monday it had sent teams to review 31 Tesla crashes involving 10 deaths since 2016 where it suspected advanced driver assistance systems were in use.
-It ruled out Autopilot in three of the crashes.
+Democratic Senators Richard Blumenthal and Ed Markey, who have previously questioned the Autopilot system, urged a thorough and transparent probe that would lead to improvements in the safety of Tesla’s automated driving and driver assistance technology and “prevent future crashes.”

 Advertisement